Stable Marriage with Covering Constraints: A Complete Computational Trichotomy: Abstract

 \section{Abstract}

-We consider \textsc{Stable Marriage with Covering Constraints (SMC)}: in this variant of \textsc{Stable Marriage}, we distinguish a subset of women as well as a subset of men, and we seek a matching with fewest number of blocking pairs that matches all of the distinguished people.
+Stable matching problems with lower quotas are fundamental in academic hiring and ensuring operability of rural hospitals.
+Only few tractable (polynomial-time solvable) cases of stable matching with lower quotas have been identified; most such problems are $\mathsf{NP}$-hard and also hard to approximate (Hamada et al., Algorithmica 74(1), 2016).

+We thus consider stable matching problems with lower quotas under a relaxed notion of tractability, namely fixed-parameter tractability.
+By cloning hospitals we focus on the case when all hospitals have upper quota equal to~1, which generalizes the setting of ``arranged marriages'' first considered by Donald Knuth in 1976.
 We investigate how a set of natural parameters, namely the maximum length of preference lists for men and women, the number of distinguished men and women, and the number of blocking pairs allowed determine the computational tractability of this problem.

-Our main result is a complete complexity trichotomy that, for each choice of the studied parameters, classifies SMC as polynomial-time solvable, $\mathsf{NP}$-hard and fixed-parameter tractable, or $\mathsf{NP}$-hard and $\mathsf{W}[1]$-hard.
+Our main result is a complete complexity trichotomy: for each choice of parameters we either provide a polynomial-time algorithm, or an $\mathsf{NP}$-hardness proof and fixed-parameter algorithm, or $\mathsf{NP}$-hardness proof and $\mathsf{W}[1]$-hardness proof.
+As corollary, we negatively answer a question by Hamada et al. (Algorithmica 74(1), 2016) by showing fixed-parameter intractability parameterized by optimal solution size.
 We also classify all cases of one-sided constraints where only women may be distinguished.